cyberark/cyberark-conjur-cli/docs/Setting_3rd_party_cert_environment.md

 ### Build CLI with your CA included

-In this section we add our CA to the CLI trusted CAs.
+In this section we add our CA to the CLI's trusted CAs.
 1) Add this CA to the Python trusted CAs
-    * Edit the `cacerts.pem` file (see in _General information_ section where to find it) the content of `CA-NAME.pem` file
+    * Edit the `cacerts.pem` file (see in _General information_ section where to find it) with the content of `CA-NAME.pem` file
-2) Build the CLI using Pyinstaller
+2) Build the CLI using Pyinstaller so it will have that CA available to the executable upon verification
     * `pyinstaller -F ./pkg_bin/conjur`
 3) You can also build the CLI using Pyinstaller or for testing the different certificate flows
     * `pyinstaller -F ./pkg_bin/conjur or pyinstaller -F test/util/test_runners/integrations_tests_runner.py`